Razyapoo/KGBClusteringDocumentation/clustering.md

 It can be useful not to group nodes that belong to the same [hierarchical group](#hierarchical-group-glossary) (within that group).

-A [visual layout constraint](#visual-layout-constraint-glossary) that defines the [hierarchical groups](#hierarchical-group-glossary), in which we can run ["*grouping of clusters*"](#grouping-of-clusters-glossary), is expressed as an instance of the *browser:HierarchyGroupToClusterLayoutConstraint* class.
+A [visual layout constraint](#visual-layout-constraint-glossary) that determines [hierarchical groups](#hierarchical-group-glossary), in which we can run ["*grouping of clusters*"](#grouping-of-clusters-KCluster), is expressed as an instance of the *browser:HierarchyGroupToClusterLayoutConstraint* class.
 The [hierarchical (group) class](#hierarchical-class-glossary) is assigned using the *browser:clusteringSelector* property.

 > **Warning**
 > Each hierarchical group class must be assigned to a separate instance of the *browser:HierarchyGroupToClusterLayoutConstraint* class.
-The whole process of ["*grouping of clusters*"](#grouping-of-clusters-glossary) algorithm is written in [Glossary](#glossary).

 <h3 id="classes-to-cluster-together">"ClassesToClusterTogetherLayoutConstraint" class</h3>

-By default the ["*grouping of clusters*"](#grouping-of-clusters-glossary) algorithm only cluster and group nodes of the same visual classes (may very from hierarchical classes) within parent node.
+By default the ["*grouping of clusters*"](#grouping-of-clusters-KCluster) algorithm only cluster and group nodes of the same visual classes (may very from hierarchical classes) within parent node.
 But, it is possible to define which visual classes can be clustered and grouped together (within the parent node).

 A [visual layout constraint](#visual-layout-constraint-glossary) that defines classes to cluster and group together is expressed as an instance of the *browser:ClassesToClusterTogetherLayoutConstraint* class.
 Classes are assigned using the *browser:clusteringSelector* property.